S&P ratings downgrades in 2011, 2012 surprised Italy's economy minister

 Giving evidence in the trial, Padoan said that at the time of the downgrades, Italy’s then government headed by Mario Monti had introduced “very important measures” that helped strengthen the economy.

-Asked by the prosecutor if the downgrades represented a “generalised attack” on euro zone countries, Padoan said he would not use such a term.
+Asked by the prosecutor if the downgrades represented a “generalized attack” on euro zone countries, Padoan said he would not use such a term.

 “However, the downgrades weakened the countries.
 The double downgrade prevented the European Social Fund from financing itself on the markets,” he said.